anbox-cloud/discourse-docs/exp/instances.md

 ### Stopping an instance

-Anbox Cloud instances can be stopped because of the following scenarios:
+Instances can be stopped because of the following scenarios:

 - You stopped it.
 - You deleted it.